 Chris Weber, President of Nokia Inc, which is Nokia’s US subsidiary, has been talking to All Things D, and has told them that Nokia will be concentrating all their efforts in the US on Windows Phone 7.

-Nokia intends to develop their smartphones for North America, and then sell them through the mobile carriers, instead of selling unsubsidized handsets which it has done in the past.
+Nokia intends to develop their smartphones for North America and then sell them through the mobile carriers, instead of selling unsubsidized handsets which it has done in the past.
+This approach aligns with the prevalent business model in the US, where consumers often purchase phones at a subsidized price through carrier contracts.

-It will be interesting to see if Nokia can crack the US smartphone market with Windows Phone 7, they have some heavy competition in the form of Apple’s iPhone and Google’s many Android smartphones which are produced by a wide range of manufacturers.
+It will be interesting to see if Nokia can crack the US smartphone market with Windows Phone 7.
+They have some heavy competition in the form of Apple’s iPhone and Google’s many Android smartphones, which are produced by a wide range of manufacturers.
+The iPhone, with its sleek design and robust ecosystem, has a loyal customer base.
+On the other hand, Android’s open-source nature allows for a diverse range of devices catering to various market segments.

 Source All Things D